CIA activities in Vietnam: Vietnam 1963

 In November 1963, the CIA, or "the Station", was relied upon by Vietnamese generals, who had recently staged a coup, to aid in the set up of a new regime.
 The Station was coming out of a U.S. Mission moratorium on contacts with the new leadership imposed by Ambassador Henry Cabot Lodge.
 A White House tape of President Kennedy and his advisers confirms that top U.S. officials sought the November 1, 1963 coup against South Vietnamese leader Ngo Dinh Diem without apparently considering the consequences for Diem personally.
 With support of the coup coming from the U.S. it would have the potential of making us responsible for the outcome in South Vietnam.
+The U.S. didn't support the generals in the creation of the new constitutional government because the U.S. didn't want to seem involved.
+This decision precipitated in successive governments that lacked legitimacy and effective beaucracy.